 The time spent taking care of the senior staff representative's duties is taken into account appropriately when setting the senior staff representative's objectives.
-The performance of a position of personnel representative must not impair the employee representative's earnings development.

 The senior staff representative must not be placed in a disadvantageous position compared with the company's other supervisors and experts owing to the senior staff representative's duties.